jawadqayoom/webform-php/readme.txt

-hi this is me jawad qayoom
+Hi this is a single page registration form built using html css bootstrap and php